flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 ---

 ## Base knowledge about the Airbus A320 for flight
-This is in comparison to other airliners a user might be used to.
+This list is focussed on differences to other non-Airbus airliners a user might be used to.

-- Fly-by-wire system.<br/>
+- __Fly-by-wire system__<br/>
 Traditional mechanical and hydro-mechanical flight control systems use a series of levers, rods, cables, pulleys and more, which pilots move to adjust control surfaces to aerodynamic conditions.
 Their "hands on" design